Plataforma sobre Adaptación al Cambio Climático en España

 Success and limiting factors:

-• improve or control the supply of water (irrigation)
+• Improve or control water supply (irrigation)

 Budget, funding and additional benefits:

-The budget for this reconversion project of irrigated cultivation land to pastureland (dehesa) in La Mancha amounted to € 83,580.17, and was financed in full by the Spanish Office for Climate Change.
+The budget for this project to convert land from irrigated crops to La Mancha pastures was €83,580.17, being fully financed by the Spanish Office for Climate Change.

 Legal aspects:

-On December 4 of the same year, Las Tablas de Daimiel National Park was affected by the new Law 30/2014 on National Parks.
+On December 4 of the same year, the Las Tablas de Daimiel National Park was affected by the new Law 30/2014 on National Parks.

 Implementation time: